Naosan/e-auth-manager/README.md

 ### Manual Refresh Token Setup

-1. Use eBay's OAuth flow in browser to get refresh token
+1. Use your provider's OAuth flow in browser to get refresh token
 2. Set via environment variable or API:

 ```bash